-Activities include boat rides on the lake to nearby fishing villages or other islands or the Ruma National Park, water skiing, swimming, fishing, tubing or there are local walks or bike rides, nearby is the site where the Leakeys made their famous discovery of the Proconsul Heseloni skeleton (the missing link between man and ape).
-At 3,718 feet above sea level, Rusinga Island has a temperate climate making all its activities both pleasurable and viable all year round.
-During the months of April and May the long rains - usually falling during the night - may prohibit some activities.
-The days are generally sunny and hot and the evenings clear and warm.
-In the afternoon an on shore breeze stirs up, making it very pleasant and carries on into the evening.
+Activities include boat rides on the lake to nearby fishing villages, safaris in Ruma National Park, watersports, bike rides and hikes.
+The site where the Leakeys made their famous discovery of the Proconsul Heseloni skeleton (the missing link between man and ape) is nearby.
+At 3,718 feet above sea level, Rusinga Island has a temperate climate making all its activities both pleasurable and viable all year round, though the main rains in April and May may haev an impact on some activities.
+Days here are generally hot and sunny, and in the afternoon an on shore breeze stirs up, making it very pleasant.

-Accommodation at Rusinga Island Lodge is in 6 individual cottages and 1 family cottage comprising a twin room and double room with interconnecting door.
+Accommodation at Rusinga Island Lodge is in 9 individual cottages and 1 family cottage with 2 bedrooms.
 Each cottage is en-suite and has its own veranda overlooking the lake.
-Bedrooms are either twin (with 2 queen size beds) or double (with 1 king size bed).
-Bathrooms are spacious with double sink and large showers.
-Electricity is provided by both generator and inverter power offering an electrical supply 24-hours a day, there are phone and internet connections and an interesting craft shop selling locally made goods.
-The food is all freshly prepared and home cooked and the local specialities of course include fish -Nile Perch and Tilapia being the most common.
+Electricity is provided by both generator and inverter power offering an electrical supply 24-hours a day, there are phone and internet connections.
+The food is all freshly prepared and many ingredients are grown in the grounds.
+Local specialities include fish, straight from the lake.